romanrabodzei/Github-Certification-Preparation/GHADM.md

 - **Okta**
 > Okta is supported for SCIM API integration with GitHub Enterprise Cloud, enabling automated user and team provisioning and deprovisioning, facilitating efficient identity management across the organization
 - **OneLogin**
-> OneLogin is another IdP that supports SCIM API for GitHub Enterprise Cloud, offering similar benefits as Okta in terms of streamlining user account management directly from the identity provider's platform
+> OneLogin is another IDP that supports SCIM API for GitHub Enterprise Cloud, offering similar benefits as Okta in terms of streamlining user account management directly from the identity provider's platform
 </details>

 ---
+Question:
-Q: You are tasked with improving the security and management of your company's GitHub Enterprise Cloud, you are exploring options for user management.
+You are tasked with improving the security and management of your company's GitHub Enterprise Cloud, you are exploring options for user management.
 What is the primary function of Enterprise Managed Users in GitHub?
 <details><summary>Answer</summary>

 - **To centrally manage identity and access of enterprise members on GitHub from an identity provider (IdP)**